red-starter/capstone/README.md

 # Sentiment analysis of tweets and the correlation to stock market performance

+First Null hypothesis - the # of positive tweets on a given day is positively correlated to stock market performance First Alternative Hypothesis - the # of positive tweets on a given day is not correlated to stock market performance

+Second Null hypothesis - the # of negative tweets on any given day is negatively correlated to stock market performance Second Alternative Hypothesis - the # of negative tweets on a given day is not correlated to stock market performance

 ## step 1 collect , clean and analyze twitter data